google/clasp/README.md

 #### Options

 - `[scriptId]`: The optional script project to open.
-- `--webapp`: open web application in a browser.
+- `--webapp`: Open web application in a browser.
 - `--creds`: Open the URL to create credentials.
+- `--addon`: List parent IDs and open the URL of the first one.

 #### Examples